Last Updated: July 4, 2021

 The SBA has loan guarantee programs that encourage financial institutions to loan money to new and expanding businesses.
 The money can be used for multiple purposes, including working capital, exporting, building purchase and construction, equipment purchase, and even for buying a business or a franchise.
 And SBA loan volume has surpassed pre-credit-crunch levels.

 Not everything is money.
 Yeah, obviously, money is very important but sometimes some things are more important.
 Also, no money unless you know how to earn it.
 The SBA realizes these facts all too well and that’s why they organize counseling, training, and mentoring to small businesses nationwide.
+Knowing how to write a business plan can also help you out, especially if you’re just starting out.

 It’s like giving you a caught fish so that you can eat today versus teaching you how to fish so that you can eat every day.